openebs-archive/openebs-docs/docs/ugcstor.md

 Once the restore job is completed you should see the corresponding restore job is marked as `Completed`.

-**Note:** After restoring, you need to set `targetip` for the volume in pool pod.
+**Note:** After restoring, you need to set `targetip` for the volume in all pool pods.
+This means, if there are 3 cStor pools of same SPC, then you need to set `targetip` for the volume in all the 3 pool pods.
 Target IP of the PVC can be find from running the following command.

 ```
 kubectl get svc -n <openebs_installed namespace>